The average salary for a Property Accountant is $54,633.

 Property Accountant Job Listings

 What Are Popular Skills for Property Accountants?

-Property Accountants generally report applying a varied skill set to their work.
-Most notably, skills in Accounting, Budgeting, Microsoft Excel, and Financial Analysis are correlated to pay that is above average.
-Skills that pay less than market rate include Accounts Receivable and Accounts Payable.
-Most people experienced in Accounts Payable also know Financial Reporting.
+Skills in General Ledger Accounting and Financial Reporting are correlated to pay that is above average.
+Skills that pay less than market rate include Accounts Payable, Microsoft Excel and Reconciliation.

 Pay Difference by Location